avram-ana/chess/README.md

      \______  /___|  /\___  >____  >____  >  \______  (____  /__|_|  /\___  >
             \/     \/     \/     \/     \/          \/     \/      \/     \/
 ```
+Made in collaboration with Andor Marius and Raul Birza.

  This project implements a terminal-based multiplayer chess game written in C, featuring move validation,
 game state tracking, and real-time gameplay over TCP sockets.
 The ncurses library is used to render the